vitmalina/KickStart/README.md

 ```
 gulp dev
 ```
+This will auto compile all your LESS files as well as generated icon-font

 ### JSON Back-End

 Since data is read from static JSON files and cannot be modified, JSON back-end is purely for demo purposes.
 It is enabled by default.
 You can change it in "/web/app/home/config.js" file by modifying "context" property.
 If you use Nginx as web server and you have problem with POST request - 405 Not Allowed , there is small hack: http://stackoverflow.com/questions/24415376/post-request-not-allowed-405-not-allowed-nginx-even-with-headers-included
 ```
 #nginx.conf
 server {
 		listen       80;
 		...
 		error_page  403     /403.html;
 		# To allow POST on static pages
 		error_page  405     =200 $uri;
 		...
 }
 ```